openstack/bifrost/playbooks/roles/bifrost-create-vm-nodes/README.md

 baremetal_csv_file: "/tmp/baremetal.csv"

 test_vm_memory_size: Tunable setting to allow a user to define a specific
-                     amount of RAM to allocate to guest/test VMs.
+                     amount of RAM in MB to allocate to guest/test VMs.
                      Defaults to "3072".
 Note: if this setting is modified between test runs, you may need to undefine the test virtual machine(s) that were previously created.

 Dependencies
 ------------